raeplusplus/raeplusplus/README.md

 # 💫About Me :
 Hey there, I'm Raeshelle, or Rae for short.

-I am a front-end software engineer creating web applications that tell impactful stories with the client in mind.
+I am a software engineer creating web applications that tell impactful stories, improve the user experience and bring people together.
 I love learning new things about design and development through making cool projects.

 How I'm learning the [Phaser](https://phaser.io/) framework: I'm creating a web based RPG game inspired by cowboys, Norse Mythology and climate change.
 Currently in Pre-Production.